 There are some important features you should consider first.
-You want to buy a laptop that runs your games smoothly, cools down properly, that is within your budget, whose display matches the graphics, among others.
+You want to buy a laptop that runs your games smoothly, cools down properly, is within your budget, whose display matches the graphics, among others.
 You don’t have to worry about this anymore because we’ve got you covered here.
 We’ll outline these features for you and enable you to select the best ones.

 I am going to discuss the features of a good gaming laptop in descending order of importance.